martdiazicloud/CIP_AS2024/Fatima Barcina/README.txt

 Goal: Fulfill the requirements of the project in each phase.
 Learning through this real-world web scraping by using Beautiful Soup and Selenium,followed by data cleaning, inspection and transformation with pandas.
-My aim was to apply a wide range of  tools and methods in this practical case in an organized, structured and consistent way throughout the project.
+My aim was to apply a wide range of  tools and methods in this practical case in an organized, cleared, structured and consistent way throughout the project.